-Low-Latency Recording with Virtual MIDI Instruments
+Low-Latency Recording with Instrument Plug-Ins

-When a MIDI track that is routing MIDI data to a virtual instrument is record enabled, Pro Tools automatically suspends delay compensation through the main outputs of the audio track or Auxiliary Input that the virtual instrument is inserted on.
-This allows for latency-free monitoring of the virtual instrument during recording.
+When an Instrument track containing an instrument plug-in (or a MIDI track routing MIDI data to an instrument plug-in) is record enabled, Pro Tools automatically suspends delay compensation through the main outputs of the audio track, Instrument track, or Auxiliary Input on which the instrument plug-in is inserted.
+This allows for latency-free monitoring of the instrument plug-in during recording.

-▲ Delay Compensation for virtual MIDI instruments works only when all MIDI and audio connections take place inside of Pro Tools.
-For example, Pro Tools does not suspend delay compensation when you are using ReWire to connect software synthesizers and samplers.
+▲ Delay Compensation for instrument plugins works only when all MIDI and audio connections take place inside of Pro Tools.
+For example, Pro Tools does not suspend delay compensation when you are using Re-Wire to connect software synthesizers and samplers.